phantomvivek/kratos/README.md

 - Jmeter
 - Gatling

 This lib has evolved from being a measly node.js script to a somewhat good (hopefully) tool to test websocket applications.
-Suggestions / PRs welcome!
+Suggestions / PRs / Questions welcome!

 ---

 ## API:
-The JSON test config (Please go through [sample config](https://github.com/phantomvivek/kratos/blob/master/config.json)) is divided into the following parts:
+The JSON test config ([sample config](https://github.com/phantomvivek/kratos/blob/master/config.json)) is divided into the following parts:

 * config: Base config for app url & timeout value
   * url: The url of the websocket app (eg: ws://localhost:8080/)